Email & Password

 Wild yam cream

 Wild yams came into the spotlight in 2010 after featuring in the film Sex and the City 2.
-It’s been suggested this natural remedy can boost or stabilise oestrogen levels and help alleviate menopausal symptoms, such as vaginal dryness.
+It’s been suggested this natural remedy can boost or stabilize estrogen levels and help alleviate menopausal symptoms, such as vaginal dryness.

 What are the science-backed treatments?